d8ahazard/Phlex/readme.md

 Log into Phlex with your Plex.tv username and password.
 Click on the gear icon to open settings.
-In settings, under the general tab, make sure you fill in the "Public Address" box with the FULL address of your Phlex server.
+In settings, under the Phlex tab, make sure you fill in the "Public Address" box with the FULL address of your Phlex server.
 Typically, you will just need to append /Phlex to the directory path, and a port if you changed it to something other than 80.

 ### For example